Israel lurches toward unprecedented political crisis, Netanyahu faces possible 2nd election

 A stalemate on the issue was one of the factors that shortened the term of the previous coalition government, which Lieberman resigned from months before elections were called because he disagreed with its policy toward the Gaza Strip.

-Dissolving parliament would be a shocking turn of events for Netanyahu, who has led the country for the past decade and appeared to capture a fourth consecutive term in the April election.
+Dissolving parliament would be a shocking turn of events for Netanyahu, who has led the country for the past decade.
 "We invite Lieberman to join us today and not contribute to the toppling of a right-wing government," a statement by Likud read.

+President Donald Trump waded into Israeli politics and tweeted support for Netanyahu, saying he was "hoping things will work out with Israel's coalition formation and Bibi and I can continue to make the alliance between America and Israel stronger than ever."

+Trump's bolstering of Netanyahu came under attack from Israeli critics who called it an intervention in their electoral matters, while the prime minister himself acknowledged Trump's backing in a live TV broadcast on Monday evening.

 The main opposition party, Blue and White, which also controls 35 seats, appealed for a chance to form a coalition.
 But a parliamentary vote for dissolution would automatically trigger new elections.
 Blue and White has ruled out any alliance with Netanyahu.

-If the vote passes, it would mark the first time the scenario had played out in Israel and set the stage for an unprecedented second election in the same calendar year.
+If Wednesday's final vote passes, it would mark the first time the scenario had played out in Israel and set the stage for an unprecedented second election in the same calendar year.

 Polls indicate the results of a new election would not be much different from the last one.